microsoft/ASL-STEM-Wiki/README.md

 # ASL STEM Wiki

-This repository contains the code and data supporting our paper titled "ASL STEM Wiki: Dataset and Benchmark for Interpreting STEM Articles".
-Below, you will find instructions on how to use the code and access the data.
+This repository contains the code supporting our paper titled "ASL STEM Wiki: Dataset and Benchmark for Interpreting STEM Articles".
+Specifically, it contains code for replicating our fingerspelling detection and alignment benchmarks.
+Below, you will find instructions on how to use the code.

 Project page: https://www.microsoft.com/en-us/research/project/asl-stem-wiki